gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-resizing-the-canvas.md

 change the size of the canvas.

 Every canvas has 2 sizes.
 The size of its drawingbuffer.
 This is how many pixels are in the canvas.
 The second size is the size the canvas is displayed.
-CSS determines this size.
+CSS determines the size the canvas is displayed.

 You can set the size of the canvas's drawingbuffer in 2 ways.
 One using HTML